KostasKgr/request.end/README.md

 The Request End Log Spec is a simple approach to obtain advanced telemetry from any application using just a single log line.

-Get 90% of the benefits with 10% of the effort!
-Particularly useful for legacy applications that do not have open instrumentation libraries, providing insights without other telemetry infrastructure.
+Particularly useful for legacy applications that do not have access to open source instrumentation libraries, or for getting insights without other telemetry infrastructure.

 ## Example Log Entry